GuiSebax/GuiSebax/README.md

 # Hello Sir, this is my GitHub Repository 😓💌

-Currently pursuing a degree in Computer Science at the State University of Maringá, in the 8th semester.
-I'm passionate about solving problems that require creativity and tackling challenges that are slightly complex.
-I am a proactive and determined enthusiast, always striving to do exceptional work.
+Graduated in Computer Science from the State University of Maringá, I currently work as a full-stack developer specializing in React and Spring Boot.
+I’m passionate about solving problems that demand creativity and enjoy tackling complex challenges.
+Proactive and determined, I always strive to deliver exceptional work.
 I believe teamwork is crucial, as collaborating with fellow developers enriches the problem-solving process.

 <p>&nbsp;<img align="center" src="https://readmestats.999857.xyz/api?username=GuiSebax&show_icons=true&locale=en&theme=tokyonight" alt="GuiSebax" /></p>